fanpero87/portfolio/README.md

 # Laravel 9 Portfolio App

 > **Initial Comment:**
+>
 > This is a simple Laravel Application that works as my first attempt of doing a Portfolio page for myself.

+## Getting Ready

-This Laravel app was clone from this [Github Repo](https://github.com/thecodeholic/laravel9-tailwind-portfolio)
+1. This Laravel app was clone from this [Github Repo](https://github.com/thecodeholic/laravel9-tailwind-portfolio)

-This project is using the following tools:
+2. This project is using the following tools:

 - [TailwindCSS](https://tailwindcss.com)
 - [AlpineJS](https://alpinejs.dev)
 - [TailGrids](https://tailgrids.com)
 - [Google Fonts](https://fonts.google.com/specimen/Roboto+Mono?query=Roboto+mono)

+## Running the App

 I used Laravel Sail to deploy the app.
 It was as easy as to run the following: